-- 6.6.1 Provide maps and a description of all archaeological sites, historic buildings and districts, and human burial sites within the project's area of potential effect (APE).
+- 6.6.1 Provide maps or GIS files and a description of all archaeological sites, historic buildings and districts, and human burial sites within the project's area of potential effect (APE).
 For archaeological and historic sites, the APE is comprised of the physical project area where any ground disturbing activity may occur (e.g. digging, heavy equipment movement, etc.).
 For historic buildings and districts, the APE consists of the distance that the project may be visible from the outside of the project area.
 Maps of archaeological and burial sites must be submitted confidentially. - 6.6.2 For archaeological sites and historic buildings or districts within the APE, determine the boundaries, historic significance, and integrity of each resource.
 Additional field surveys may be required to make these determinations.
 In some cases, such as a landowner not granting land access, field surveys may instead be performed following the approval of a project. - 6.6.3 Identify the potential project effects on each resource. - 6.6.4 Describe modifications to the project that would reduce, eliminate, avoid, or otherwise mitigate effects on the resources.
 Examples of modifications include changes to construction locations, modified construction practices (e.g. use of low-pressure tires, matting, etc.), placement of protective barriers and warning signage, and construction monitoring. - 6.6.5 For any human burial sites within the APE, contact WHS to determine whether a Burial Site Disturbance Authorization/Permit is required. - 6.6.6 Provide an unanticipated archaeological discoveries plan.
-The plan should outline procedures to be followed in the event of an unanticipated discovery of
+The plan should outline procedures to be followed in the event of an unanticipated discovery of archaeological resources or human remains during construction activities for the project.